 She collapsed onto the field, clutching her foot as a wave of pain surged through her.
-Gasps echoed from the crowd, and within seconds, her mother, Tanesha, and Trevor were sprinting toward her.
+Gasps echoed from the crowd, and within seconds, her mother, lips.

-From the bleachers, Katrina glanced over at the commotion, a smirk tugging at the corner of her lips.
 Oh, she has game, she thought to herself.
 Faking an injury so Trevor won't see me?
 That's cute.
 But it's fine-I live right down the street from him.
 I see him every day.